cryptimeleon/cryptimeleon.github.io/docs/representations.md

 *Note: In this document we will refer to creating a representation of an object as serialization, not to be confused with java's inbuilt serialization.*

 # Making a Class Representable
 If you want a classes instances to be representable, you have to implement the `Representable` interface.
-Many interfaces in the **upb.de.craco** library already extend this interface, e.g. `SigningKey`.
+Many interfaces in the Craco library already extend this interface, e.g. `SigningKey`.

 The `Representable` interface requires the implementation of a `getRepresentation()` method.
 This method should return a representation of your object.
-This could be potentially quite cumbersome and require knowledge of the representation framework, but the `ReprUtil` class has some utility methods that make serializing to representation and deserializing back to the object easy.
+Even though this can be done manually, we recommend using the `ReprUtil` class which has methods that make serializing to representation and deserializing back to the object easy.

 To create a representation of your object, you can use the following code: